wandb/terraform-aws-wandb/README.md

 # Weights & Biases AWS Module

+## BREAKING CHANGE ##
+This version upgrades key terraform providers.
+Existing installations _must_ be upgraded the v1.16.8 BEFORE upgrading to this version.

 **IMPORTANT:** You are viewing a beta version of the official module to install Weights & Biases.
 This new version is incompatible with earlier versions, and it is not currently meant for production use.
 Please contact your Customer Success